codytheking/BatchAddAssignments/README.md

 # BatchAddAssignments

-This Java program uses the Google Classroom API to schedule multiple assignments at once.
+This Python program uses the Google Classroom API to schedule multiple assignments at once.